10 Things to Do in Yosemite

 Stalwarts like the giant wall of El Capitan, the polished promontory of Half Dome, and skyscraping Glacier Point all call to expert climbers, who sometimes bivouac overnight while suspended in mid-air.

-Yosemite is covered in powdery blankets of snow, and the valley becomes a winter wonderland.
+When Yosemite is covered in powdery blankets of snow, the valley becomes a winter wonderland.
+Skate underneath the Half Dome then take a break and make s’mores over a fire pit.

 Come to watch waterfalls in spring, go hiking in the Sierra Nevada high country in summer, roast marshmallows over your campfire in fall, and go skiing and snowshoeing in winter.
 Timing your visit to coincide with one of the region’s many festivals will only enhance your Yosemite vacation.